 Check for wear and verify function of all buckles, straps, and releases.

 Check the integrated weight system (if present) for your BC.
 Know how to secure weight so it doesn't come loose during a dive.
 Know how to operate the quick release so you can drop your weight if you have a problem staying buoyant at the surface.
 Many BCs have weight pockets that slide in and out.
 Verify the max weight capacity of your pockets and do not exceed it.
+Your BC may also have trim pockets to carry small amounts of weight.
+Often these are threaded onto the cylinder cam band(s) or may be built in pockets attached to the back of the BC itself.
+These can be used to move some of your weight around to help achieve optimal trim.

 Consider the lift capacity of your BC.
 The lift capacity measures how much negatively buoyant weight it can offset.
 You can look this up online or it may be printed on your BC.
 Many BCs designed for warm water diving have a fairly small lift capacity.
 Check that when loaded with weight, and a full tank (which is negatively buoyant) your BC can still float.
 If not, get a BC with a higher lift capacity or move more weight to a different sytemt (weight belt or harness).
 If your BC cannot float when fully inflated it can contribute to problems getting in and out of boats, or in the event of an issue that requires you to remove your scuba kit at the surface.